AmasAura/Malaria_Detection_YOLOv8/README.md

 ## Future Plans

 This project is more than a model, i believe it’s the beginning of a real-world diagnostic tool.
-Here’s what’s next:
+Here’s what i hope to do moving forward:

 ---